GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Specifying the number of output columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For record-based input/output you will need to specify the number of output columns, unless it equals the number of input columns.
+For record-based input/output you will need to specify the number of columns, unless for output it equals the number of input columns.
 This is done with the GMT_Set_Columns_ function:

 .. _GMT_Set_Columns:

   ::

-    void *GMT_Set_Columns (void *API, unsigned int n_columns, unsigned int mode);
+    void *GMT_Set_Columns (void *API, unsigned int direction, unsigned int n_columns, unsigned int mode);

-The ``n_columns`` is a number related to the number of output columns you plan to write, while ``mode`` controls what that number means.
-Here, ``mode`` = ``GMT_COL_FIX`` means it is the actual number of output columns,  ``mode`` = ``GMT_COL_ADD`` means it should be added to the known number of input columns to arrive at the number of final output columns, while ``mode`` = ``GMT_COL_SUB`` means this value should be subtracted from the number of input columns to find the number of output columns.
+The ``n_columns`` is a number related to the number of columns you plan to read/write, while ``mode`` controls what that number means.
+Here, ``mode`` = ``GMT_COL_FIX`` means it is the actual number of columns; this is the only mode allowed for input.
+For output, you can also select from other modes.
+Here,  ``mode`` = ``GMT_COL_ADD`` means it should be added to the known number of input columns to arrive at the number of final output columns, while ``mode`` = ``GMT_COL_SUB`` means this value should be subtracted from the number of input columns to find the number of output columns.